Kcchouette/dshub-code/trunk/readme.txt

 [ DSHub is being closed by quit command in its console, you can see in first line that it prints].
 2. Hub Commands
-DSHub Beta accepts commands from starting console.
+DSHub accepts commands from starting console.
 Whether your OS is Linux , Mac , Windows or any other, commands are same.
 2.1.
 Help
 First command you should know is help.
 Just type help at the prompt[">"] and you will see available commands.
 DSHub is self explanatory so here will be just a brief of available commands.
 Any man can handle himself in DSHub if he has a minimal knowledge of shell.
 2.2.
 Quit